 The government of Peru provides bread to all children attending school under the age of 11 years old.
 Still, many of the children are malnourished and go hungry on a daily basis.

 The Focus is on taking the children off the streets and to provide a safe place for the children outside of government school hours.
-Once at the project, the children are provided with education and fun activities such as English classes, library, arts, sports & excursions.
+Once at the project, the children are provided with education and fun activities such as language classes, library, arts, sports & excursions.